seanpcox/Wordle/README.md

 It may be played in graphical or text only mode, and via an executable (MacOS only) or Python

+Note: Tkinter is required to launch the graphical version: `pip install tk`

 ### Launch With Python

-Graphical: `python3 -m src.presentation.ui.wordy`
+Graphical: `python -m src.presentation.ui.wordy`

-Text Only: `python3 -m src.presentation.console.wordy`
+Text Only: `python -m src.presentation.console.wordy`

 It may also be launched with the following optional user supplied parameters: